industdev/Naughty-Archiver-2000/README.md

 Please report any bugs or changes you wish, some extractors weren't tested fully Before reporting any issue:

-- Check if there's a new version of [gallery-dl](https://github.com/mikf/gallery-dl), replace gallery-dl.exe with the new version a try again
+- Check if there's a new version of [gallery-dl](https://github.com/mikf/gallery-dl) or yt-dlp, replace their exe with the new version a try again
 - Append debug logs by starting the app with the --debug flag

 Almost every exception will be fully written in `saved/latestException.txt`